How does the Moderna Covid-19 vaccine work?

 – When will the Moderna vaccine arrive in the UK?

-The Government has signed a deal for seven million doses of the Moderna vaccine for the UK.
+The Government has signed a deal for 17 million doses of the Moderna vaccine for the UK.

-According to the Government, Moderna is currently scaling up its European supply chain which means these doses would become available in the UK in spring 2021 at the earliest.
+According to the Government, Moderna is currently scaling up its European supply chain which means these doses would become available in the UK in the spring.

 – Can this vaccine help the elderly?